-I first posted this recipe back in 2015, but so much has changed since then.
+I first posted Mark’s recipe back in 2015, but so much has changed since then.

-But most importantly, this recipe has had a massive update and I’m proud to say that after 3 years of fine tuning, I think I’ve finally nailed it.
+Even this recipe has changed and been updated over the year and I’m proud to say that after 4 years of making this dish… I think we’ve finally nailed it.

 To be honest, the first iteration of this recipe really was a bit ‘well, it sort of looks like it and the taste isn’t far off’.
-But we can do better than that.
+But we can do better than that these days!

-IIRC, they’re light with a beautiful yellow hue and a lovely spicy, curried flavour throughout.
-But then there’s sooo much goodness hiding underneath too!
+IIRC, they’re light and slightly crispy with a lovely spicy, curried flavour throughout.
+But then there’s sooo much goodness hiding in those noodles too!

-I remember hunting for green pepper, prawns, little sticky pieces of Char Siu pork, hot red chilli (which I’d always avoid!) and lovely fluffy bits of egg.
+I remember hunting for red pepper, prawns, little sticky pieces of Char Siu pork, chicken and lovely fluffy bits of egg.
 Friday night perfection.

 It is that.
 I’m talking about the sentence above.
 No, the sentence above that!
 I promise you, it is just identical in almost every way.